*This post may contain affiliate links. Please read the full disclosure here.

 We provide bonus materials to set our students up for success right away, like an onboarding checklist for new clients, a social media posting checklist, links to extra tutorials, email templates, a real estate process cheatsheet, a glossary of terms for real estate VAs and homework at the end of each lesson designed to keep you engaged and taking action with what you’re learning.

-We’ve also included video with the course’s co-authors – Dan Frank, real estate agent and his VA Diana Sweeney, so you can hear firsthand about the ins and outs of being a real estate VA.
+We’ve also included a video with the course’s co-authors – Dan Frank, real estate agent and his VA Diana Sweeney, so you can hear firsthand about the ins and outs of being a real estate VA.

 6. Is this suitable for busy moms looking to work from home?